OShane-McKenzie/IdleOS/README.md

 ## Try It Out
 You can run IdleOS : [IdleOS Live Demo](https://oshane-mckenzie.github.io/IdleOS/app/index.html)

+### Supported Browsers
+IdleOS supports all Chromium-based browsers.
+Please note that it is not supported on Safari, Falkon, and Firefox.

 ## Contributing

 We welcome contributions from the community!
 If you're interested in helping us build new features, fix bugs, or improve the documentation, please consider contributing.